CloudCannon/rcc/README.md

 2. Copy the `rosey-connector`, and `rosey-tagger` directories to your project.
 Commit your changes, and wait for the CloudCannon build to finish.
 Then pull your changes down to your local.

     All the files you need will be generated  to get going.
-In your generated `rosey/rcc.yml` **add at least one language code to the `locales` array**,  add your cloudvent url (staging if using the publish workflow) as the value of the `see_on_page_comment.base_url` key, and add your github repo as the value of the `github_history.repo_url` key.
+In your generated `rosey/rcc.yml` **add at least one language code to the `locales` array**,  add your cloudvent URL (the staging one if using the publishing workflow) as the value of the `see_on_page_comment.base_url` key, and add your Git repo as the value of the `git_history_link.repo_url` key.

     Once again wait for the CloudCannon build to finish.
 Then pull your changes down to your local.

 3. Add a `translations` collection to your `cloudcannon.config.yml`.
-If you have the key `collection_groups:` defined, remember to add `translations` to a collection group, so that it is visible in your sidebar.
+If you have the [collection_groups](https://cloudcannon.com/documentation/articles/configure-your-site-navigation/#options) configuration key defined, remember to add `translations` to a collection group, so that it is visible in your sidebar in CloudCannon.

-    If your site is nested in a subdirectory you'll need to remove your `source` key, and manually add the subdirectory to each path that needs it (probably just your collections).
+    If your site is nested in a subdirectory and you're using the [source](https://cloudcannon.com/documentation/articles/configuration-file-reference/#source) key you'll need to remove it, and manually add the subdirectory to each path that needs it (probably just your collections).
 The translations collection's path `rosey` does not need the prefix of the subdirectory since it lives in the root of our project.
 Schema paths in CloudCannon are not affected by the `source` key, so do not need updating.

     `cloudcannon.config.yml`